CSCfi/ansible-role-dell-firmware-upgrade/README.md

 Role Variables
 --------------
-By default this role upgrades all firmwares.
+By default this role installs a yum repository and upgrades all firmwares.

 Define something like this to use a proxy when fetching the Dell bootstrap script
 <pre>